teerasej/nextflow_flutter_2_pass_value_back_to_previous_page/README.md

 # nextflow_select_value_return_back

-A new Flutter project. that demonstrates how to put value back from a widget that was pushed from originate.
+A Flutter project that demonstrates how to pass value back to previous widget from pushed one.

 ## Getting Started